 TOXIC PLANTS & PETS

-Also be VERY careful of the types of Valentine’s flowers and plants are within paw-reach.
+Also, be VERY careful of the types of Valentine’s flowers and plants that are within paw-reach.
+Roses ARE edible and safe, but the thorns can be an issue.
 In particular, lily can kill dogs and especially cats, causing kidney failure.
 Cats don’t even have to eat them–just drink from water in the container, or claw the plant and lick claws clean.
 Check out this PAW-some page with a list of 199 poisonous plants and what to do.